Why He's Not Ready Yet — The Biology Behind How Men Fall in Love

 Early in dating, men have high testosterone levels.
 And testosterone actively blocks vasopressin — the hormone responsible for commitment, bonding, and pair attachment.

-This means that in the first three to six months, a man can text you constantly, plan incredible dates, act completely obsessed, say all the right things - and genuinely mean all of it - while his biology is literally not yet capable of supporting real commitment.
+What this means in practice: in the first three to six months, a man can text you constantly, plan thoughtful dates, act completely certain about you — and genuinely mean all of it — while his biology is literally not yet capable of supporting real commitment.
+The feelings are real.
+The commitment readiness isn't there yet.
+These are two separate things, and they move on different timelines.

 Why You Feel Ready Before He Does

-While he's in his high-testosterone phase, you're producing high levels of oxytocin - especially through physical intimacy and consistent time together.
+While he's in that high-testosterone phase, you're producing high levels of oxytocin — especially through physical intimacy and consistent time spent together.
+Oxytocin is the bonding hormone.
+It makes you attach faster, feel connected sooner, and naturally read his intensity as a signal that he must be in the same place you are.

-Around six to twelve months, something shifts.
+Around six to twelve months, something changes.

-What This Actually Means for You
+What the Timeline Actually Tells You

-Men who fall fast in the first few weeks - intense, all-consuming, moving at a speed that feels almost too good - aren't experiencing the deep bonding described above.
-That pattern is usually dopamine-chasing or anxious attachment, not genuine pair bonding.

-Real commitment takes time to build.
+And one more thing worth knowing: men who move extremely fast in the first few weeks — intense, all-consuming, a pace that feels almost too certain too soon — aren't experiencing the deep bonding described above.
+That pattern is usually dopamine-chasing.
+Real commitment takes time.
 In men especially, it requires biology and character to align.

-When both are present - the wait is worth it.
+When both are present — the wait is worth it.

 When only one is — you'll know.

-This is KC - from Love & Life π
+This is KC — from Love & Life. 💜